Alfred Pennyworth: All Star Batman and Robin the Boy Wonder

 In Frank Miller and Jim Lee's All Star Batman and Robin the Boy Wonder, Alfred is a tougher individual with a different backstory.

 Following Batman's assault on the corrupt Gotham City police, Alfred and Vicki Vale are caught in the devastating car wreckage Batman creates (not aware of their presence) and Vale is badly hurt.

 Alfred is seen, shirtless and muscled, applying a tourniquet and generally taking control of the situation.
 He is described as having been a Royal Air Force combat medic and as ex-British Secret Service.

 Batman: The Dark Knight Returns

 In Batman: The Dark Knight Returns, an elderly Alfred still acts as Bruce's butler, mourning Bruce's diminished social contacts while continuing to loyally serve his master even after Bruce becomes Batman once again after a ten-year retirement.

 At the story's conclusion, having set Wayne Manor to self-destruct to protect Bruce Wayne's full secrets after his faked death during his fight with Superman, Alfred dies of a stroke, his last thoughts being to consider how utterly proper it is that he should die as Wayne Manor ceases to exist.

 In the sequel, Batman: The Dark Knight Strikes Again, the Batcave computer has been programmed with an artificial intelligence named and apparently patterned after Alfred, to the point that it refers to Bruce as "Sir".

+DCeased

+In DCeased, Alfred is forced to kill Bruce after he is infected by a zombie plague.
+After the Spectre was defeated in battle with Mxyzptlk and Corrigan was killed, the Spectre thus possessed a rage-filled Alfred to battle the corrupted New Gods.
+When Damian Wayne, the last surviving member of the Bat-Family, sacrifices himself to end the plague once and for all, Alfred uses his status as the Spectre to remain with Damian for the last moments of his life along with Damian's friend Jon Kent, teleporting himself and Jon to safety just before Damian dies.